 The main reason is throughout their lives, they are rarely forced to remain at home for certain periods, even when they get married and have children.
-In many households, it is assumed the woman will take this role, and the men the role of bringing in the income.
+In many households, it is assumed that the woman will take this role, and the man will earn the family’s income.

-During the agricultural era, most men had more physical strength than the women, as a result, they assumed the labor work.
+During the agricultural era, most men had more physical strength than women, and as a result, they assumed the labor work.
 And during the time of war, the people who took part in the battle were the men, and women stayed home to protect their families and babies.
-Today woman are mostly exempted from military service, not only in Japan, but all over the world.
+Today women are mostly exempted from military service, not only in Japan, but all over the world.

 4. Gender Role of Women

-On the contrary, gender role of women was housework.
-The main reason is that women have more necessity to stay at home than men especially when they become pregnant.
+On the contrary, the gender role of women was based on housework.
+The main reason is that women have more need to stay at home than men, especially when they become pregnant.

-Men cannot breast-feed a baby, but women do.
+Men cannot breastfeed a baby, but women can.
 Because of this physical difference between men and women, women are more likely to stay home to nurse their babies.
-What is more, because they stay home, they assume take over the housework while they are home.
-This has become natural to do housework because they face it naturally if they stay at home with their babies.
+What is more, because they stay home, they take over the housework while they are home.
+These tasks seem to go hand-in-hand when caring for a child.

-For example, if the baby has a meal, they need to do dishes, if a baby drops a meal on his or her clothes, they need to the washing, and if a baby drops a meal on the floor, they need to clean.
-Because of this situation, men thought it was natural that women assume a role of housework.
+For example, if the baby has a meal, the mother must do dishes.
+If a baby drops a meal on his or her clothes, she will need to the washing.
+Because of this situation, men thought it was natural that women assume the role of housework.

-5. Does the Gender Role still Exist in Modern Japan?
+5. Do Gender Roles Still Exist in Modern Japan?

-The situation is different in each period of history, and certain problems will occur if the way of thinking is always the same; the gender role of men is work and the role of women is housework.
+The situation is different in each period of history, and certain problems will occur if the way of thinking is always the same.

 As you can see from the above history more and more women are working these days.

-Actually, it is one of the big social issues in Japan nowadays because many people are not able to think out of the box.
+Actually, it is one of the biggest social issues in Japan nowadays because many people struggle to think outside these norms.
 It is obvious that people should change their way of thinking depending on each situation, but this is easier said than done.

-The matter often heard these days is a husband does not participate in housework although his wife is also holding a full-time job.
-Why does this happen, and what do you think of the reason?
+The matter often heard these days is a husband does not participate in housework, although his wife is also holding a full-time job.
+Why does this happen, and what do you think is the reason?

 It can be said because they still keep the stereotype and are not able to change their thinking patterns.

-The word “Iku-men” is used to praise and applaud men who assume a role of raising their babies or children and supporting their wives, and they are respected especially by women.
-It can be heard on some TV shows as well, and there are some celebrities who boast the title “Iku-men”.
+The word iku-men is used to praise and applaud men who assume the role of raising their babies or children and supporting their wives, and they are respected especially by women.
+It can be heard on some TV shows as well, and there are some celebrities who boast the title “iku-men”.

 In Japan, although about 90% of women take childcare leave from work when they give birth, only about 1% of men do in comparison.